StevensND/switch-port-mods/Princess Peach Showtime!/[01007A3009184000]/readme.md

 You can find **rest of Princess Peach mods at [Fl4sh_ Github](https://github.com/Fl4sh9174/Switch-Ultrawide-Mods)**

 Also **you can download other mods** [at Gamebanana](https://gamebanana.com/mods/games/19206?)

+>[!CAUTION]
+**4K Mod is not working properly on Ryujinx, so it's better to use 2K Mod instead.**

+**This is not a problem caused by the mod**.
+It's a Ryujinx issue.

+Ryujinx has issues with 4K Mods making the perfomance really bad (crashes, freezes, slowdowns, fps drops ...).

+The only fix for now it's that if you have enough knowledge to build Ryujinx, do a custom build for yourself and increase the texture cache total size limit.

+[Here's the PR + info](https://github.com/Ryujinx/Ryujinx/pull/6471#issue-2182256298) about the texture cache total size limit

 ## Instructions